Metric entropy for Hamilton-Jacobi equation with uniformly directionally convex Hamiltonian: A counter-example

 \section{A counter-example}

-In this section, we show that if the strictly convex and coercive Hamiltonian $H\in\mathcal{C}^2(\R^2)$ does not satisfy the uniform directional convexity condition (\ref{udc}) then Theorem \ref{BV-bound} fails in general.
-Indeed, let us consider the following Hamiltonian
+In this section, we provide an example to show that if the Hamiltonian $H\in\mathcal{C}^2(\R^2)$ satisfies {\bf (H1)} but not {\bf (H2)} then Theorem \ref{BV-bound} fails in general.
+Consider a smooth, coercive and strictly convex Hamiltonian